JoshuaEkpa/JoshuaEkpa/README.md

 👋 Hi, I’m Joshua Ekpa,
 Welcome to my GitHub profile!
 I’m a Data Analyst with a strong focus on
-Excel, Power BI, SQL and business intelligence, passionate about turning raw data into meaningful insights that support data-driven decision-making.
+Excel, Power BI, SQL and Business Intelligence, passionate about turning raw data into meaningful insights that support data-driven decision-making.